tomkob9999/deterministic_regressor/README.md

 - TRUE: TRUE DNF only
 - FALSE: FALSE CNF only

 The UNION is the default option.
-With the confidence threshold (defaulted to 3) properly set, it tends to combine the best of both TRUE DNF and FALSE CNF.
+With the confidence threshold properly set, the union option tends to combine the best of both TRUE DNF and FALSE CNF.
 The confidence threshold can be set to low or high based on the size of input data during train() (not solve()).
 It can be as low as 0.
 It is possible to hyper-parameterize by starting low and go higher until the accuracy declines as it tends to find the minimum, but still effective, set of logic clauses, which avoids overfitting and leads to better performance.
 Please note train() uses min_match as the threshold already(defaulted to 3), so there is no use in setting confidence_thresh in solve() lower than min_match in train().

+Now, it offers optimize_params() function that finds the best parameters using its own logic.

 Sample Test:
 A sample test has been done for sklearn.datasets.load_breast_cancer dataset (https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic).
 The train data was randomly picked 228 out of 569, and the whole 569 were used as the test data.
 The regressor found the logical expression below and the stats.